 Number of staff by department

-Cash increased to £6.1 million at the end of the year, up from £4.6 million at the end of 2017/18.
-This included receiving both sponsorship and delegate fees for PRI in Person Paris.
+Cash increased to £8 million at the end of the year, up from £6.1 million at the end of 2018/19.
+This included receiving restricted funds (£1.9 million) and sponsorship fees from PRI Tokyo (£1.5 million).

 The PRI group comprises seven entities, with PRI Association being the ultimate holding company.
 Signatory fees are collected by PRI Association and disbursed across the group.
 Entities are established where there is a specific operating or regulatory requirement.

 PRI Enterprises Ltd is the home of the PRI Academy and is primarily funded by course fees.